WHJJ

 WHJJ (920 kHz, "News Radio 920 & 104.7 FM") is a commercial radio station in Providence, Rhode Island.
-It carries a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on Oxford Street in Providence.
+It carries a talk radio format and is owned by iHeartMedia, Inc. Its studios and offices are on Oxford Street in Providence.

-WHJJ operates at 5,000 watts.
-The transmitter site is off Wampanoag Trail (Rhode Island Route 114) in East Providence.
+WHJJ transmits 5,000 watts around the clock, from its transmitter site off Wampanoag Trail (Rhode Island Route 114) in East Providence.
 A single non-directional tower is used during the day, providing at least secondary coverage to all of Rhode Island and the Massachusetts South Coast.
-At night, WHJJ switches to a directional antenna using a two tower array to protect other stations on 920 AM and adjacent frequencies.
+At night, WHJJ switches to a directional antenna using a two tower array to protect other stations on 920kHz and adjacent frequencies.

-Programming is also relayed by FM translator W284BA at 104.7 MHz, as well as 93.3 WSNE-FM HD2.
+Programming is also relayed by FM translator W284BA on 104.7 MHz, as well as 93.3 WSNE-FM HD2.